Starting Your Own Dotfiles

 So what exactly are these “dot” files?

 To start, the dot or ‘.’ in front of the file means that it is actually a hidden file on the system.
-So to actually see these files, you either have to enable the ability to view those hidden files (if you are using a gui file viewer) or you have to use a specific flag (-a
+So to actually see these files, you either have to enable the ability to view those hidden files (if you are using a gui file viewer) or you have to use a specific flag (-a) on the command line with ls.

 Frequently, applications like vim, bash, zsh, irssi, etc use these hidden files or directories as a way to store user specific configurations.